Mark your calendars for April 22—another Earth Day is here!

 Get Your Hands Dirty3 of 10

-Start a family garden and talk about where food comes from, or purchase seeds for your child's favorite flowers and start planting.
+Start a family garden and talk about where food actually comes from, or purchase seeds for your child's favorite flowers and start planting.
 Be sure to select plants appropriate to your climate, which you can find at a local farmer's market or plant shop.

 Set a Family Earth Day Resolution4 of 10